foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 }
 ```

-The update Scarb.toml so it includes the following lines:
+Then update Scarb.toml so it includes the following lines:
 ```toml
 [features]
 enable_for_tests = []
 ```

+See [features](https://docs.swmansion.com/scarb/docs/reference/conditional-compilation.html#features) in Scarb docs.

 ### `[[target.starknet-contract]]`
 Scarb supports registering targets that are handled by Scarb extensions.
 Such targets are called external.
 All fields are optional.